SecureIdentityAlliance/osia/src/doc/functional/_enrollment.rst

     :param string transactionID: The client generated transactionID.
     :return: a status indicating success or error and in case of success the enrollment data.

-.. py:function:: updateEnrollment(enrollmentID, enrollmentTypeId, enrollmentFlags, requestData, biometricData, biographicData, documentData, transactionID)
+.. py:function:: updateEnrollment(enrollmentID, enrollmentTypeId, enrollmentFlags, requestData, biometricData, biographicData, documentData, finalize, transactionID)
     :noindex:

     Update an enrollment.